 But Mr. Blair says this is unfair because the higher default rates may not actually reflect corruption, but rather a school's willingness to take a chance on a poor, high-risk, inner-city population.

-Government officials say there is no way to calculate what percentage of student loan defaults is due to fraud and what is a result of legitimate risk taking.
+go to site Government officials say there is no way to calculate what percentage of student loan defaults is due to fraud and what is a result of legitimate risk taking.
 January 19, — November 6, RL Topic Areas About Donate.
 It also was argued that implementing the rule might restore some market incentive to education as proprietary institutions would be unable to charge more than what students not receiving enough federal financial aid to pay all their institutional charges were willing to pay.

 Congress declined to make changes to the formula for calculating revenue that had generated controversy since its inception following the reauthorization.
 The U. Department of Education, however, opted to modify the definition of revenue and calculation of eligibility through regulations following the reauthorization.
 The HEA may be considered for reauthorization by the th Congress.
 This report will be updated as warranted by legislative action.